 Why Should I Detox at a Rehab Center?

-Attempting to detox on your own creates a lot of unnecessary risks and means leaving yourself open to the consequences of some of the symptoms outlined above, like seizures or delirium tremens.
+Attempting to detox on your own creates a lot of unnecessary risks.
+Do so also means leaving yourself open to the consequences of some of the symptoms outlined above, such as seizures or delirium tremens.

 If someone chooses an inpatient medical detox specifically, it also eliminates the possibility of a mid-detox relapse, as they will be removed from their environment and placed under 24-7 monitoring.

 While it is understandable to feel frustrated by tapering’s lengthier detox process, it is the safest and most effective way to do a drug and alcohol detox.
-Some opt instead for a method known as “rapid detox,” which involves being placed under general anesthetic and given medications intravenously in order to speed the detox process up from days or weeks to as little as four to six hours.
+Some opt instead for a method known as “rapid detox.”
+This involves being placed under general anesthetic and given medications intravenously to speed up the detox process from days or weeks to as little as four to six hours.

 Traditional medical detox may take longer, but it is the best way to ensure a safe, successful detoxification without any unnecessary discomfort that leaves people ready to continue on to the next phase of treatment.